sora7672/learnspace/README.md

 ## What is this?
 Basically this is a collection of materials for teaching I prepared for others.
-Inside the `main branch` you only find finalized material.
+Inside the `main branch` you mostly find finalized material.
 Sometimes only in German, sometimes only in English.
 My main documentation language is English.
 If you find German materials, they were created for some German natives.

 ## I'm looking for XYZ...